EESSI/docs/docs/blog/posts/2025/08/eessi-rocm.md

 ## Current Challenge: ROCm Validation Suite

 While celebrating our core component success, we must acknowledge the challenge that has prevented us from completing our original goal of full ROCm Validation Suite support.
-We encountered compilation issues with `hipBLASLt` (documented in [ROCm issue #316](https://github.com/ROCm/rocm-libraries/issues/316)), which is a dependency for the complete validation suite.
+We encountered compilation issues with `hipBLASLt` (documented in [`ROCm/rocm-libraries` issue #316](https://github.com/ROCm/rocm-libraries/issues/316)), which is a dependency for the complete validation suite.

 We're currently exploring potential workarounds for the `hipBLASLt` compilation issue.
 If successful, we may be able to add support for installing the ROCm validation suite in EasyBuild soon.